anthonyisafk/Computer-Arch-Lab-2/README.md

 | round 12 | 256KB       | 256KB       | 4MB          | 2            | 2            | 8             |
 | round 13 | 256KB       | 256KB       | 4MB          | 4            | 4            | 8             |

-By looking at the following graph, we can see that the optimal configuration for all five benchmarks is this of __round 12__ .
+By looking at the following graph, we can see that the optimal configuration for all five benchmarks is this of __round 12__.
-Therefore, this is the configuration that acheives high perfomance, while maintaining a relatively low cost.
+Therefore, this is the configuration that achieves high perfomance, while maintaining a relatively low cost.

 ![cost.function](./output/cost_function.jpeg)

-Antonios Antoniou - 9482
+### Antonios Antoniou - 9482
-Dimitrios Xylogiannis - 9672
+### Dimitrios Xylogiannis - 9672